gerardcanal/ICAPS_20_SummerSchool_ROSPlan/doc/ICAPS_PELab.md

   rosrun icaps_ss main_executor.sh
   ```

   A new plan should be generated and Tiago should start the grasping procedure of the green cube.
-This time it should end it successfully.
+This time it should end it successfully and continue with the planned tasks

   **PIC**

+- ToDo: In this exercise you have learned that the translation

 - **COMPLETE THIS**